 The Purpose of Passivated Springs

 Because springs are highly susceptible to corrosion they need to be passivated.
 If springs are not passivated after they are formed, pitting and cavity corrosion of the metal will occur, reducing its strength, thickness, and structural integrity.
 In addition to environmental conditions, corrosion can occur simply through contact.
 Without passivation, if oxide deposits from a rusting piece of metal touch non-rusting stainless steel it will spread beyond the point of contact.
-Corrosion can also happen in any crevice or confined space on a metal’s surface, such as the gaps amongst a nut and a bolt.
+Corrosion can also happen in any crevice or confined space on a metal’s surface, such as the gaps between a nut and a bolt.

 How Passivated Springs are Treated